bit-ml/bit-ml/content/collections/courses/crypto_rosedu_2020.md

 ## Practical sessions

-The practical sesions consists in 3 labs and home assignments.
-There will be special prizes based on the aproaches for solving the assignments.
+The practical sessions consists in 3 labs and home assignments.
+There will be special prizes based on the approaches for solving the assignments.

 ## Administrative details